mjksinc/ButtonGuide-Dev/README.md

 ![IoT Central - Create Event](https://github.com/mjksinc/ButtonGuide-Dev/blob/master/images/Image2.6.png)

 7. Now you'll configure the event parameters:
-  a.
-Enter a *Display Name* for how the event will be labelled in your application
+   - Enter a *Display Name* for how the event will be labelled in your application
-  b.
-Enter a *Field Name* for the measurement. __Note:__ This field name will need to be remembered for when you configure the button settings in future steps
+   - Enter a *Field Name* for the measurement. __Note:__ This field name will need to be remembered for when you configure the button settings in future steps
-  c.
-Set the *Default Severity* to any level for this use case
+   - Set the *Default Severity* to any level for this use case
-  d.
-Select *Save* when you're finished
+   - Select *Save* when you're finished

 ![IoT Central - Event Details](https://github.com/mjksinc/ButtonGuide-Dev/blob/master/images/Image2.7.png)